 There is no minimum revenue drop required to qualify.
 The rate of an applicant’s revenue decline is subsequently used to calculate the subsidy.
 There is a calculator available to help businesses calculate their subsidy amount.
 Further information can be obtained through the CRA Business Enquiries Line at 1-800-959-5525.

 The Canada Emergency Wage Subsidy (CEWS) provides a financial subsidy to employers for employee wages retroactive to March 15, 2020.
 The program is effective until September 25, 2021.

 Eligibility for the program is based on revenue decline by comparing levels during the COVID-19 crisis with a previous period (baseline revenue).
 Qualifying employers receive a percentage of employees’ pay based on these variances.
 There is a calculator available to help businesses calculate their subsidy amount.
 Information on CEWS applications can be obtained at 1-833-966-2099.

-The RRRF provides an interest-free loan to businesses and not-for-profit organizations affected by the economic impacts of COVID-19, that are unable to access other federal relief measures, or require
+The RRRF provided an interest-free loan to businesses and not-for-profit organizations affected by the economic impacts of COVID-19, that are unable to access other federal relief measures, or require additional support.

 Provincial Government Financial Support Programs